 the fast-moving pace of artificial intelligence and the erosion of democracy

-to the devastating effects of climate change and
+to the devastating effects of climate change and ecosystem degradation.

-have developed astonishing knowledge and technology
+developed astonishing knowledge and technology as well as

-as well as self awareness and interconnectedness.
+self awareness and interconnectedness.

-However due to the complex systems we have created,
+However, due to the complex systems we have created,

-we are now in a climate and ecological emergency
+we are now in a climate and ecological emergency which is having a

-which is having a catastrophic impact on the ecosystems that sustain us.
+catastrophic impact on the ecosystems that sustain us.

-Young people need the tools to face this uncertain future and
+Young people need the tools to face this uncertain future

-to be coached in systems thinking in all areas of life from
+and to be coached in systems thinking in all areas of life from

 food, clothing and agriculture to government, economics and law.

-This will give young people power as citizens and leaders
+This will give young people power as citizens and leaders to make

-for themselves, their communities and their planet.
+huge contributions to the future for themselves, their communities and their planet.

 What kind of education system do we want?